-Claim: A 1991 literary client list booklet listed Barack Obama as having been born in Kenya.
+A 1991 literary client list promotional booklet identified Barack Obama as having been born in Kenya.
+See Example(s)

 Breitbart News has obtained a promotional booklet produced in 1991 by Barack Obama’s then-literary agency, Acton & Dystel, which touts Obama as “born in Kenya and raised in Indonesia and Hawaii.”

 Is this booklet evidence that Barack Obama was actually born in Kenya?
-Not even the site that published it makes that claim, noting in a disclaimer that:
+Not even the site that published it made that claim, noting in a disclaimer that:

 … [W]e discovered, and now present, the booklet described below — one that includes a marketing pitch for a forthcoming book by a then-young, otherwise unknown former president of the Harvard Law Review.